s20000609/app/README.md

 <div align="center">
   <img src="https://github.com/LettuceAI/.github/blob/main/profile/LettuceAI-banner.png" alt="LettuceAI Banner" />

   # LettuceAI

-  **Official application repository for LettuceAI**
+  Privacy-first AI roleplay & storytelling app with long-term memory, custom characters, and 20+ providers.
+Runs on Android, Windows, macOS, and Linux.

   [Overview](#overview) • [Install](#install) • [Development](#development) • [Android](#android) • [iOS](#ios) • [Contributing](#contributing)
 </div>

 ## Overview

-This repository contains the LettuceAI application.
-LettuceAI is a privacy-first, cross‑platform roleplay and storytelling app built with Tauri v2, React, and TypeScript.
-It runs locally, keeps data on‑device, and lets users bring their own API keys and models.
+  LettuceAI is a free, open-source AI chat app built with Tauri v2, React, and TypeScript.
+It keeps all chats, characters, and API keys on your device — nothing is sent to us.
+Bring your own keys from OpenAI, Anthropic, Google Gemini, DeepSeek, Mistral, Groq, or any of 20+ supported providers, or run local models with Ollama and llama.cpp.

 ## Screenshots